PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Why do you test every PR ?

 First question that might come to your mind : Why is there QA on each PR ?
-Why not test only during build release ?
+Why not testing only during build release ?

 - The earlier a bug is detected in the process, the easier it is to fix it
 - Test on each PR allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution